 Want to save space in your carry-on bag the next time you travel?
-While we don’t necessarily recommend wearing the same underwear over and over, ExOfficio makes it easier to pack a few pairs only thanks to its Men’s Give-N-Go Boxer.
+While we don’t necessarily recommend wearing the same underwear over and over, ExOfficio makes it easier to pack a few pairs only, thanks to its Men’s Give-N-Go Boxer.

 The Give-N-Go is antimicrobial and reduces odor, wicks away moisture, and consists of quick-drying fabric (94% nylon, 6% Lycra spandex).
-So, your boxers won’t stink, they’ll stay dry, all of which makes it easier to pack light and only bring a few underwear.
+So, your boxers won’t stink, and they’ll stay dry, all of which makes it easier to pack light and only bring a few underwear.

-Indeed, the Aegis Microbe Shield odor control is a prominent, and highly-lauded, benefit of these boxers.
-But their quick-drying capability makes it easy to give them a quick wash – hey, even in your hotel room’s sink – and then wear them again without having to go out and buy more underwear.
+Indeed, the Aegis Microbe Shield odor control is a prominent, and highly-lauded, benefit of these boxers, but their quick-drying capability makes it easy to give them a quick wash – hey, even in your hotel room’s sink – and then wear them again without having to go out and buy more underwear.
 You’ll feel fresh for the lifetime of the garment, which makes for a damn good investment.

 Another thing we like about these boxers is their level of comfort.
-They’re lightweight and have a waistband that retains its shape, while they’re very breathable thanks to a diamond mesh that improves airflow.
+They’re lightweight and have a waistband that retains its shape, while they’re very breathable, thanks to a diamond mesh that improves airflow.
 They easily stretch to fit your unique body shape without feeling too tight or constrictive.